google-research-datasets/WikipediaHomographData/README.md

 a team of three annotators.
 In the case that all three did not agree on the `WORDID`, a fourth senior annotator resolved the disagreements.

-There are 161 unique homographs and roughly 100 examples per homograph.
+There are now 162 unique homographs and roughly 100 examples per homograph.

 ## Organization